-NABJ's description of Wade as "a leading spokesperson for democracy and development" hardly conceals his poor press freedom record since taking office in 2000.
-Wade, the octogenarian leader of
+NABJ’s description of Wade as “a leading spokesperson for democracy and development” hardly conceals his poor press freedom record since taking office in 2000.
+Wade, the octogenarian leader of Senegal who endured decades of repression as an opposition leader and an ally of the press, has since presided over more suppression of independent media than his predecessors.

-Ahead of Wade's arrival, I had consulted with CPJ's
+Ahead of Wade’s arrival, I had consulted with CPJ’s Africa program coordinator,

 On July 17, I received a voicemail from Barbara Ciara.
-She confirmed receiving CPJ's concerns and pledged to pass on the information to her board members.
-The next day, CPJ received a call from NABJ board member Tonju Francois requesting brief background notes about press freedom issues in
+She confirmed receiving CPJ’s concerns and pledged to pass on the information to her board members.
+The next day, CPJ received a call from NABJ board member Tonju Francois requesting brief background notes about press freedom issues in Senegal to raise with Wade.

 On July 22, NABJ’s April Yee contacted me with questions about Wade’s record on press freedom and reports of planned protests by Senegalese journalists in